Magkaagaw: Production

-Principal photography was halted in March 2020 due to the enhanced community quarantine in Luzon caused by the COVID-19 pandemic.
+Principal photography commenced in September 2019.
+Filming was halted in March 2020 due to the enhanced community quarantine in Luzon caused by the COVID-19 pandemic.
 Filming was continued in November 2020.
+Filming concluded in December 2020.
 The series resumed its programming on February 15, 2021.

+Ratings

+According to AGB Nielsen Philippines' Nationwide Urban Television Audience Measurement People in television homes, the pilot episode of Magkaagaw earned a 7% rating.